Why Do Chinese People Talk Loudly~ Without Shame?

 There’s a Buzz going around worldwide that Chinese are too LOUD in conversations and excessively Expressive in Social private and business environments?? …Naw!!….
 Really?

-I wish to examine this Observation and put to the test if possible.
-From my experiences as a traveler to worker and business guy in China.
+I wish to examine this Claim with my hands-on Observation.
+From my experiences as a traveller to worker and business guy in China.

-In my experiences in 8 years i would have to say it is true in many cases, and not just small towns and cities but the larger cities, lets discuss and examine in this article.
+From 8 Years Experience, Even today now per say in Shenzhen, i would have to say it is true in The Majority of cases, and not just small towns and cities but the larger cities too. lets discuss and examine this Further in the Article.

 Chinese defend this so called unfair Summarizing and stereotyping of Chinese Behavior